A brief backdrop

 Not all jobs ask the same type of psychometric test questions.
 The level of difficulty and complexity of test questions change based on the type of job you are applying for.
 For example a test for a management position is likely to have tougher questions than that of an entry level role.
 Ensure that you are practicing the right type of test questions for the position you are applying for.

 7. Plan your attempt

 All aptitude tests in psychometrics are timed.
 Also, they are designed in a way that only 1 to 2 per cent of people who take such tests can actually finish it.
 The good thing is that you do not have to complete all the test questions to get a desirable score, and easy questions are scored the same as the hard ones.
 Generally, the best strategy is to set milestones and if you don’t know the answer to a question, move on to complete others.

 8. Read and increase your English vocabulary

-You can start by reading the editorial section of the newspaper or any industry specific information relevant to the job you are supposed to be applying for, to increase your vocabulary.
-It will help you to grasp especially the Verbal Aptitude Test questions quicker, answer them faster and as a result improve your score.
+You can start by reading the editorial section of the newspaper or any industry specific information relevant to the job you are supposed to be applying to, for increasing your vocabulary.
+It will help you to grasp, especially the Verbal Aptitude Test questions, quicker and answer them faster and as a result improve your score.